OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 - **Log** - sequence of SQL statements that are *consistently* applied to the OpenNebula DB in all servers to evolve the system state.

-To preserve a consistent view of the system across servers, modifications to system state are performed through a special node, the *leader*.
+To preserve a consistent view of the system across servers, modifications to the system state are performed through a special node, the *leader*.
 The servers in the OpenNebula cluster elect a single node to be the *leader*.
 The *leader* periodically sends heartbeats to the other servers, the *followers*, to keep its leadership.
-If a *leader* fails to send the heartbeat, *followers* promote to *candidates* and start a new election.
+If a *leader* fails to send the heartbeat, *followers* are promoted to *candidates* and start a new election.

 Whenever the system is modified (e.g. a new VM is added to the system), the *leader* updates the log and replicates the entry in a majority of *followers* before actually writing it to the database.
-The latency of DB operations is thus increased, but the system state is safely replicated, and the cluster can continue its operation in case of node failure.
+The latency of DB operations is thus increased, but the system state is safely replicated and the cluster can continue its operation in case of node failure.

 In OpenNebula, read-only operations can be performed through any oned server in the cluster; this means that reads can be arbitrarily stale but generally within the round-trip time of the network.

 Requirements and Architecture
 ================================================================================

-The recommended deployment size is either 3 or 5 servers, which provides a fault-tolerance for 1 or 2 server failures, respectively.
+The recommended deployment size is either three or five servers, which provides a fault-tolerance for one or two server failures, respectively.
 You can add, replace or remove servers once the cluster is up and running.

 Every HA cluster requires:

-* An odd number of servers (3 is recommended).
+* An odd number of servers (three is recommended).
 * (Recommended) identical server capacities.
 * The same software configuration of the servers.
 (The sole difference would be the ``SERVER_ID`` field in ``/etc/one/oned.conf``.)
 * A working database connection of the same type.
 MySQL is recommended.